 During spawning, and usually for a few days after, you will probably some foam on the surface of the pond, especially around waterfalls or near aerators.
 This is normal, but if you have many large fish spawning, it could cause water quality issues.

 When your fish spawn, always, monitor your water quality, especially ammonia levels, and be ready to perform some partial water changes if needed.

 The video below shows koi that have been spawning in the shallow stream at the base of a waterfall.
 Most of the eggs deposited were deposited in the water cress.
 Notice the foam at the bottom of the waterfall, that is a sure sign that fish have been spawning in the pond.

 The opaque spheres on the right are koi eggs one day after spawning.
 Eggs will stick to whatever they land on once released by the female.
-In this picture, they are attached to the roots of water hyacinths.
+Koi eggs are very small, about 2 mm in diameter, so they are not always easy to see in the pond.
+In this picture, the eggs are attached to the roots of water hyacinths.

 A day or 2 after the eggs have been deposited, you can see the development of the eye inside the egg.
 The water temperature affects how fast the eggs hatch.
 In cooler water, it takes longer for the eggs to develop and hatch.